JoeQuigley1/pp5-fe-bike-brothers/README.md

 As of November 2022, Heroku ceased to provide a free service.
 The hosting of this website is carried out using the free service [Elephant SQL](https://www.elephantsql.com/).

-The steps used to deploy this project can be seen [here](https://code-institute-students.github.io/deployment-docs/30-pp4/django-01-create-a-database).
+The steps used to deploy this project can be seen in steps 19-39 in the Deployment section of the BackEnd README [here](https://github.com/JoeQuigley1/pp5-drf-bike-brothers#deployment).

 ### Media